-A lot of treadmills don’t do great job when it comes to monitoring your heart rate.
+A lot of treadmills don’t do a great job when it comes to monitoring your heart rate.
 That’s definitely not the case here.
 In addition to the standard hand held grip pulse monitoring system, this treadmill ships with your own telemetric chest strap.
 When you strap this unit on, it will provide you with the most accurate pulse monitoring that’s available.
 This allows you to benefit from fully heart rate controlled workouts.

 Burn Rate Console

 A cool new feature on this series of Bowflex treadmills is the burn rate console.
 This provides you with a per minute burn rate calculator.
 This is in addition to all of the usual training feedback, such as time, speed, distance, heart rate, incline, and total calories burned).
 This extra feature provides an extra motivational factor to keep you on track to achieve your goals.

 The console on the BXT116 provides you with full Bluetooth functionality.
 This allows you to save all of your training diagnostics to the Bowflex Results mobile app.
 From there you are able to fully analyze your training results.
 You also get access to a full range of other apps including MyFitnessPal and FitBit.